Skip to main content

 1. KEEP HUMIDITY HIGH IF YOU CAN

 Salvia divinorum plants love humidity!
-Staying at or above 60% is ideal and can be accomplished in lower humidity environments with a greenhouse(outdoors) or a growth chamber called a "shotgun terrarium" for indoor plants.
+Staying at or above 60% seems ideal and can be accomplished in lower humidity environments with a greenhouse(outdoors) or a growth chamber called a "shotgun terrarium" for indoor plants.
 A shotgun terrarium is typically used by mushroom cultivators for its humidity holding capabilities as well as allowing fresh air to circulate; but the best thing in my opinion is its low maintenance!
 The chamber is simply a clear storage bin completely covered with small holes(get it? shotgun) and filled several inches with wet perlite.
 Tutorials for making a shotgun terrarium can be found with a quick google search.
 Another good option for maintaining high humidity would be placing the plants in an open tote and allowing an ultrasonic fogger/humidifier on a timer to fill the tote periodically.

 2. KEEP TEMPS COOL